hantsy/seam3-mail-demo/readme.md

  But when you try to send an email from jsf pages, the page will be blocked when the email is being sent.

- You maybe know in EJB, you can use a `@Stateless` EJB and put the logic in a `@Asynchronous` method to do some work asynchronously.
-But but it still does not work, there is an issue when use @Asynchronous with CDI context.
+ EJB 3.1 provides a simple way to execute asynchronous action.
+You can simply create a `@Stateless` EJB and put the logic in a `@Asynchronous` method.
+But when you try to use @Asynchronous and CDI together, it does not work.

 ##Send email asynchronously with JMS

- Seam 3 also provides a JMS module which simplify JMS and CDI integration.
+ Seam 3 also provides a JMS module which simplify JMS and CDI integration, we can utilize JMS to process the asynchronous work.

- Configure the JMS connection factory.
+ Configure the JMS connection factory in your *META-INF/seam-beans.xml*.

   	<jmsi:JmsConnectionFactoryProducer>
 		<ee:modifies />